 Mr. Osborne is a Founder of the Adviser and since February 2021 has served as its Chief Executive Officer.
 He has also served as the Adviser's Chief Investment Officer since January 2016.
-Mr. Osborne was previously its Executive Vice President from February 2010 to June 2015, and Co-President from June 2015, to January 2016.
-From July 2002 to December 2014, he also served as Director and Vice President of Altegris Funds.
-He also serves as a manager and Executive Vice President of Altegris Clearing Solutions and, until December 2014, of Altegris Futures.
-Mr. Osborne brings more than 30 years of international business and financial market experience to his role in directing the managed futures strategies and related strategic initiatives for the Adviser.
-Mr. Osborne was Director of Research for the Managed Investments Division of Man Financial.
-Previous to his role at Man Financial, Mr. Osborne served as Investment Manager for a family office in his native New Zealand where he was responsible for formulating investment policies and implementing a global asset allocation program that specialized in alternative investment strategies such as hedge funds and managed futures.
+Mr. Osborne was previously its Executive Vice President from February 2010 to June 2015, and Co-President from June 2015, to January 2016, and has since 2003 served in senior executive roles with various other advisory and brokerage affiliates of the Adviser.
+Mr. Osborne brings more than 30 years of international business and financial market experience to his role in directing the managed futures strategies and related strategic initiatives for the Adviser and its affiliates.
+Mr. Osborne was previously Director of Research for the Managed Investments Division of Man Financial.
+Prior to his role at Man Financial, Mr. Osborne served as Investment Manager for a family office in his native New Zealand where he was responsible for formulating investment policies and implementing a global asset allocation program that specialized in alternative investment strategies such as hedge funds and managed futures.